 Training provided by Education Services

 In Northern Ireland, the Education Authority has Regional Offices, and each region has an Autism Advisory Service.
 These advisory services deliver training for parents.
-The link for each regional office is as follows:
+Click here for the contact details of each regional office.

 Training provided by Voluntary Organisations